nmiguelmoura/ML-smartcab-driving-agent/README.md

 # Reinforcement Learning
 ## Project: Train a Smartcab How to Drive

+This is an exercise from Udacity Machine Learning Nanodegree

 ### Install

 This project requires **Python 2.7** with the [pygame](https://www.pygame.org/wiki/GettingStarted